NasKar2/apps-freenas-iocage/README.md

 Run Sabnzbd wizard
 Add to Sonarr, Radarr, Lidarr a Indexer, Download Client, and Connect (Plex).
 Set Media Management to Rename movies and optionally Permissions to yes with File chmod mask 0660, Folder chmod mask 0770, chown User:media, chown Group:media
-Plex follow steps including adding libraries.
-If metadata(thumbnails) doesn't download move Local Media Assets to the bottom of the list in server/settings/agents/shows/TheTVDB etc.
+Plex follow the steps including adding libraries.
+If metadata(thumbnails) doesn't download follow the instructions below.
+Server/Network/Secure connections is set to Preferred by default

+Make sure to add to Server/Network/List of IP addresses and networks that are allowed without auth to your subnet for example 192.168.5.0/24 to allow metadata to be downloaded.

+Analyze and Refresh All Metadata for the libraries